 As far as entertainment goes, the daytime wedding typically only lasts until 2:45 or 4:30pm.
 What happens after that?
 You and your groom can spend time alone or go to a spa for some couples time.
 If you’d still like to hang out with your guests suggest local activities like zoo’s, museums or games that you could all participate in.
 You can also limit this gathering to only close friends and family for a more intimate celebration.

 For the daytime wedding it’s also a bit more casual.
 For men think morning coats or a lighter color like gray or navy rather than a full tuxedo.
-For the bride, you can still opt for the glamorous wedding gown but perhaps with a few less bells and whistles.
+As for the bride, you can still opt for the glamorous wedding gown but perhaps with a few less bells and whistles.
 But it’s your day and you get to wear the dress of your dreams!
 A daytime wedding can be a lot of fun and a little more casual so that you can enjoy the rest of the big day.